 Email storage will be server based.

 If you delete an email from a device, the said email will be deleted from the server too.
-In other words, emails in your device and server are synchronized real time.
+In other words, emails in your device and server are synchronised in real time.

 One does not need to constantly check his server’s email storage as he can manage it from any devices.